BredyByte/BredyByte/README.md

 </a>
 <h2 align="center">About me:</h2>
 <p>
-    Hi!
-My name is Davyd, a member at 42 Málaga Fundación Telefónica with a deep passion for cybersecurity, computer networking, DevOps, and cloud.
+    Hey!
+My name is Davyd, a 42 Málaga Fundación Telefónica member with a deep passion for cybersecurity, computer networking, DevOps, and cloud.
 Continuously seeking to expand my knowledge in these fields and apply my     skills to real-world projects.
 </p>
 <p>
     When I'm not coding, you'll find me engaged in board games, pushing my limits at crossfit, and constantly hunting for new information to broaden my horizons reading books!!